yilas/fzf_zsh_aws_profile/README.md

 # fzf_zsh_aws_profile
-fzf-based AWS Profile setter for zshell.
+fzf-based AWS Profile setter for zsh (inc. oh-my-zsh).
 Binds to a key (CTRL+B), allowing you to quickly switch between AWS profiles.
 Works great for situations where you have lots of AWS profiles defined (e.g. SSO or role-base environments).

 ## Install
 ```bash